 Empirical studies confirm that pressure on central bank independence has increased worldwide over the past decade and that this is related to the rise of populism.
 A first approach is to study the development of statutory central bank independence.
 Agur (2019) combines the World Bank's Database on Political Institutions and the Garriga (2016) index of central bank independence to study the relationship between one important aspect of populism, namely nationalism, and central bank independence.
-He finds, first, that central bank independence has generally strongly increased during the 1990s; however, from there on, it stagnated on average in countries with a nationalist chief executive, while it increased further on average until 2010 in other countries.
+He finds, first, that central bank independence has generally strongly increased during the 1990s; however, from there on, it stagnated on average in countries with a nationalist chief executive, while it increased further on average up until up until 2010 in other countries.
 A panel regression of 113 developing countries, covering the period 1975 to 2012, confirms, second, that nationalism is indeed associated with lower central bank independence at the individual country level.
 This result holds true when controlling for other institutional variables.
-Third, the authors also confirm that institutional quality in general matters for central bank independence, implying that broader institutional developments often associated with populism, such a weakening of the rule of law, lower government efficiency etc., are also associated with weaker central bank independence.
+Third, the authors also confirm that institutional quality in general matters for central bank independence, implying that broader institutional developments often associated with populism, such a weakening of the rule of law, lower government efficiency etc. are also associated with weaker central bank independence.

-Another perspective is to consider measures of actual (as distinct from legal, statutory) central bank independence.
-Given the importance of credibility, reputation and communication in central banking, already pressure - even without actual legislative changes - may impair the effectiveness of central banks' policies.
-Constructing a panel dataset on political pressure on 118 central banks worldwide since 2010, based on country reports from the Economist Intelligence Unit and Business Monitor International, Binder (2019) finds that political pressure on central banks has been widespread since 2010 and increased sharply in 2012 and most notably since 2018.
+Another approach is to consider measures of actual (as distinct from legal, statutory) central bank independence.
+Given the importance of credibility, reputation and communication in central banking, already pressure without actual legislative changes may impair the effectiveness of central banks' policies.
+Such pressure may take the form of calls to ease (in most cases) or to tighten (rare), threats to replace a central banker, as well as actual or potential changes to central bank legislation.
+Constructing a panel dataset on political pressure of 118 central banks worldwide since 2010, based on country reports from the Economist Intelligence Unit and Business Monitor International, Binder (2019) finds that political pressure on central banks has been widespread since 2010 and increased sharply in 2012 and most notably since 2018.
 Mostly, pressure was to ease; in 15% of cases it involved actual or threatened replacement of central bankers.
 Importantly, the study finds that pressure was more prevalent in less democratic countries and when there was less electoral competition, in countries with weaker checks and balances and in countries with nationalist or populist leaders.
 A possible qualification against the approach of interpreting pressures on central banks as being signs of loss of independence is that tensions between governments and central banks can also be seen as a sign that central bank independence is actually fulfilling its intended role of erecting obstacles against unsound policies (Borio, 2019).

 In recent years in developed economies, actual legislative changes to central bank laws remain the exception.
 Binder (2019) found that only in 4% of cases studied by her, pressure on central banks involved actual or potential changes to central bank legislation.
 However, in 2018, the Reserve Bank of New Zealand's mandate was changed to a dual mandate.
-In addition, the newly installed central bank committee in charge of monetary policy decisions, includes a Treasury representative.
-This met with much attention, given the Reserve Bank of New Zealand's original pioneering role in inflation targeting.
+In addition, the newly installed central bank committee in charge of monetary policy decisions includes a Treasury representative.
 As populism remains strong and pressures on central banks increase, Binder (2019) speculates that "legal changes to central banks could also become more prevalent".